UncertaintySampling#

 Dual Strategy for Active Learning

-Uncertainty Sampling with Entropy
+Uncertainty Sampling (US) with Entropy

-Uncertainty Sampling with Entropy
+Uncertainty Sampling (US) with Entropy

-Uncertainty Sampling with Least-Confidence
+Uncertainty Sampling (US) with Least-Confidence

-Uncertainty Sampling with Least-Confidence
+Uncertainty Sampling (US) with Least-Confidence

-Uncertainty Sampling with Margin
+Uncertainty Sampling (US) with Margin

-Uncertainty Sampling with Margin
+Uncertainty Sampling (US) with Margin